MrGlockenspiel/activate-linux/README.md

 - `cairo`
 - `xorg-libXinerama`

-Alternatively, you can use [this](https://github.com/Lakr233/ActivateMac) project instead because it actually works properly
+Alternatively, you can use [this](https://github.com/Lakr233/ActivateMac) project instead because it actually works properly.

 ## Example: